mseemann/js-restful/README.md

 ```bash
 npm install js-restful --save
 ```
+Make sure you have a shim for es7 reflect.
+For example core-js or reflect-metadat.

 **Usage**
 Extend your node js service class with decorators (this is TypeScript with decorators!):